Gen - Bonds of Love

 Many Gen are proud and arrogant, and delight in calling us slow ones.

-Gen use this name for we who are still trapped in our physical bodies.
+Gen use this name for those still trapped in physical bodies, weighed down by our frozen shapes.

 Compared to Gen, our actions, thoughts and feelings barely move.